AndyWangSFU/AC215_TBD_1/README.md

 **Deployment Container**
-This container helps manage building and deployeing all our app containers.
-The deployment is to GCP and all docker images go to GCR.
+This container helps manage building and deploying all our app containers.
+The deployment is to GCP and all docker images go to Google Container Registry (GCR).

 To run the container locally:
 - Open a terminal and go to the location where `AC215_TBD_1/src/deployment`
 - Run `sh docker-shell.sh`
-- Build and Push Docker Containers to GCR (Google Container Registry)
+- Build and Push Docker Containers to GCR

 ```
 ansible-playbook deploy-docker-images.yml -i inventory.yml
 ```